 Join the Campaign

 I am Merchon Green running for the IRC School Board, District 2 seat.
-I am a native of Indian River County—born and raised in the Pine View neighborhood—and I received the most incredible education through the IRC Public Schools.
-I began my academic pursuits at Citrus Elementary School, moving on to Dodgertown Elementary School, Gifford Middle 6 & 7 Schools, Vero Beach Junior High School and graduating from Vero Beach High School.
+I am a native of Indian River County—born and raised.
+I received the most incredible education through the IRC Public Schools.
+I began my academic pursuits at Citrus Elementary School, moving on to Dodgertown Elementary School and later graduating from Vero Beach High School.
 The passion and dedication of the teachers and leaders in our school district set me on an incredibly fulfilling journey; I received a full academic scholarship to attend Florida State University, then an academic scholarship to Southern University Law Center.

 As a School Board member, my priorities would be:

 I’ve done all of this without pay for the past year and a half because this is my home.
 This is my community and I care about the future of our students.
 Through my public school education, I was blessed to receive a full academic scholarship to both Florida State for undergrad and Southern University Law Center for law school.
-I want to ensure that other students receive educational opportunities that place them in position to be successful.
-Our district’s current condition will not produce those opportunities..
+Our district’s current condition will not produce those opportunities for most student.
+I want to ensure that our students receive educational opportunities that place them in position to be successful in whatever path they choose.

 My community involvement has reinforced my belief that it takes a community to bring positive change.
 Through intentional collaboration, we can foster creativity and achieve stronger outcomes.
 We must, as community leaders, citizens, parents, students and school district employees be bold and NAME the problems we face while offering constructive and attainable opportunities that will move our agenda forward.
-Civil and political discourse are paramount to success.
 We must work to engage all of our stakeholders to develop community-driven solutions that consider the WHOLE student.